-St. Paul uses or derivagain in Galatians 6,1.
+St. Paul uses skopein again in Galatians 6, 1.
 In chapter five of his epistle St. Paul urges the Galatians to stand fast "in the liberty wherewith Christ hath made us free."
 He warns again against the false teachers who were destroying that liberty by the addition of works to faith as necessary for salvation.
-Then he passes on to a warning against the mis-use of that liberty.
+Then he passes on to a warning against the mifuse of that liberty.
 In the last part of the chapter he directs himself to matters of morals, warning against the works of the flesh and encouraging the works of the spirit.
-In chapter six Paul tackles the problem of what is to be done if a person is overtaken in a fault, either suffering the loss of Christian liberty by becoming the victim of law-works or by mis-using that liberty by giving way to the flesh.
-He says, "Brethren, if a man be overtaken in a fault, ye which are spiritual. restore such an one in the spirit of meekness."
-And then comes a personal note to the person restoring such an one that is overtaken, "considering thyself (TKOTON JEKUTON), lest thou also be tempted."
-Here again the "considering" or "observing" is extremely private and personal, a matter of self-soul-searching.
+In chapter six Paul tackles the problem of what is to be done if a person is overtaken in a fault, either suffering the lost of Christian liberty by becoming the victim of law-works or by mis-using that liberty by giving way to the flesh.
+We says, "Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness."
+And then comes a personal note to the person restoring such an one that is overtaken, "considering thyself (skopoun seauton), lest thou also be tempted."
+Here again the "considering" or "observing" is extremely private and personal, a matter of self-soulsearching.
 Who is to benefit from it?
 The observer, none else.
 He is to observe in his own interest and profit by his observation personally.

-Through his observing he is to be preserved from falling victim by spiritual pride into the same temptation from which he is seeking to rescue another.
+Through his observing he is to be preserved from falling by spiritual pride into the same temptation from which he is seeking to rescue another.

 Each corrector of another is to be careful, for as St. Paul says, I Cor.

-10,12: "Wherefore let him that thinketh he standeth take heed lest he fall."
+10, 12: "Wherefore let him that thinketh he standeth take heed lest he fall."
 There is no second party or thing involved here.
 And so the observing cannot affect another since in this case the object is reflexive.

-St. Paul uses the caner again in Philippians 2,4.
+St. Paul uses the skopein again in Philippians 2, 4.
 Beginning the chapter with a truly evangelical motivation in verse 1, adding a personal note in verse 2.
 Paul continues with his basic admonition that the Philippians be "likeminded."
 In verse 3 the particulars start.
 He warns against pride and haughtiness.
-Verse 4 is a warning against selfishness, which will destroy the "likemindedness."
-Paul says, "Look not every man on his own things (Min) on or Kerrouvres), but every man also on the things of others."
-Each individual member of the Philippian congregation is to do this "looking not, but looking at."
-He is to do it as a matter of self-interest in the interest or benefit for himself.
-This careful observing is to preserve the "looker" from selfishness which would make him guilty of destroying the "likemindedness."
+Verse 4 is a warning against selfishness which will destroy the "likemindedness."
+Then somes our verse. which Paul says.
+"Look not every man on his own things (me - -skopountes). but every man also on the things of others."
+Each individual members of the Philippian congregation is to do this "looking not, but looking at."
+He is to do it as a matter of self-interest in the intrest of benefit Sof self.
+This careful cobserving is to preserve the "looker" from selfdishness which would make him guilty of destroying the "likemindedness."
 Here the object of the "looking" is expressed in the negative with the positive implied.
-It directs the observer away from his own personal concerns to the problems and concerns of another, not with the primary intent of affecting either his own things or the other person's, but to affect his own heart, mind, attitude, spiritual health.
+It directs the observer away from his own personal concerns to the problems and concerns of another, not with the primary intent of affecting either his own things or the other person's, but to affect his own heart, mind, attitude, spititual health.